 “Don’t worry, we’ll figure out that other day.
-When a tooth or several of that parasites is on the skin, most of the people can’t hear the chirps but their brains can.
+When a tooth or several of those parasites is on the skin, most of the people can’t hear the chirps but their brains can.
 Sadly, they got affected by that.
-Some people start to think they’re becoming crazy because they’re hearing voices when, in fact, they’re really listening a chirpywangler suggesting bad things which will mess on that fellow poor life.”
+Some people start to think they’re becoming crazy because they’re hearing voices when, in fact, they’re really listening to a chirpywangler suggesting bad things which will mess with that fellow poor life.”

-“I’ve heard some things when, sometimes, I’ve been quiet on my room but I couldn’t…”
+“I’ve heard some things when, sometimes, I’ve been quiet in my room but I couldn’t…”

 “You couldn’t remember or to say exactly what they told you?” said she completing my sentence.